canonical/microceph/docs/explanation/canonical-ceph-reference-architecture/processor-requirements.rst

 In general, reserving 2 cores per OSD is sufficient.
 The type of storage device also impacts the number of cores utilised by the OSD.
-A non-volatile memory express (NVMe) OSD drive can leverage up to 6 cores, which will provide higher input/output operations per second (IOPs) than if fewer cores are available.
+A non-volatile memory express (NVMe) OSD drive can leverage up to 6 cores, which will provide higher input/output operations per second (IOPS) than if fewer cores are available.
 It is therefore more reliable to consider the desired IOPS and calculate the number of cores required from there.
 1 core can provide 1000–3000 IOPS and 200–500 MB/s throughput.